Use the GPIO pins of the ESP32

 Note

-Messages will not be displayed on the serial monitor since the UART2 is not routed to the USB of the computer.
+The message will not be displayed on the serial monitor since the UART2 is not connected to the computer’s USB.

 void setup() { /* * UART1 -> Serial1 * RX Pin -> GPIO 14 * TX Pin -> GPIO 12 * UART Configuration -> SERIAL_8N1 */ Serial1.begin(115200,SERIAL_8N1,14,12); } void loop() { Serial1.println("Hello from UART1"); delay(100); }